FB

 Rita Jelagat

 Rita Jelagat adds international strength from Kenya and arrives with a strong personal best.
+She brings front-of-pack experience from major races.

 • Marathon PB of 2:32:19 at the 2025 Los Angeles Marathon